scoogii/init.vim/README.md

 # Christian's Neovim configuration

-This is my Neovim configuration file :D
+This is my Neovim configuration file :smiley: